MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/go-live-faq.md

 ## I submitted the request for a production environment, but I made a mistake.
 Can I still change it?

-No, production environment deployment starts as soon as you submit the request.
-Please wait until the deployment has completed and then log a support ticket to have the Production environment deleted, so that you can redeploy it.
+No. Production environment deployment starts as soon as you submit the request.
+Please wait until the deployment has completed and then log a support ticket to have the production environment deleted, so that you can redeploy it.

 ## How long does it take to deploy my production environment?